How to Plan for the Four Stages of Being High

 Your first time can be a great time if you know what to expect from the whole high cycle.
 Hopefully, you’re reading this beforehand, but if not, there’s still time!
-You should also already read our advice about what first timers should know about cannabis
+You should also already read our advice about what

 The most important thing to keep in mind is that it’s a good idea to avoid anything dangerous or important.
 The first time you get high should be a kind of trial run, a learning experience that allows you to see how you personally react to cannabis—your personal high cycle —so next time you’ll know your limits and what kind of experience to expect.
 As long as you ease into it, pay attention to how you’re feeling, and avoid hazards like traffic, you’re gonna have a good time.
 If you drive high, it’s not only illegal, but you or somebody else will probably have a bad time.
 Don’t drive under the influence, we want you to have a good time!
 With that disclaimer out of the way, let’s begin.